davidygp/IRS-MR-2019-01-19-IS1PT-GRP-MRCard/README.md

 $ cd ./IRS-MR-2019-01-19-IS1PT-GRP-MRCard/SystemCode

-$ python manage.py runserver
+(MRCard-env) $ python manage.py runserver

 Go to URL using web browser http://127.0.0.1:8000/

+(MRCard-env) $ source deactivate

 [ 2 ] To run the system in other/local machine: Install additional necessary libraries.
 This application works in python 3 only.